Glossary: All the vocabulary of Crypto!

 - Limit: Is a type of stock market order also used in cryptocurrency markets where you agree to buy or sell an asset when it has reached a certain price that you specify.
 If you want to buy, the exchange will place the order when the asset has reached the price you specified on the downside.
 If you want to sell, it will do so when the asset has reached the price you specified on the upside.

 - Liquidity: An important indicator of financial markets that describes the ability to buy or sell assets quickly in a given marketplace without having a major effect on prices.
-The more liquid a market, the faster and easier you can transact in that market.
+The more liquid a market is, the faster and easier you can transact in that market.
 Liquidity is an essential characteristic that a good market must provide.
 It depends in particular on the number of buyers and sellers, transaction costs and the terms of placing an order on this market.

 - Liquidation: Takes place when a position is closed with the maximum deficit authorized by the broker for the position taken.
 Liquidation is undesirable and in principle the result of a bad trading strategy.